Celestialglitch/swot-reservoir-wse/docs/authentication.md

 This is useful when:

-- changing the Google account used for Earth Engine;
+- changing the Google account used for Earth Engine,
-- switching to another Google Cloud project;
+- switching to another Google Cloud project,
-- replacing an authentication state that is no longer valid; or
+- replacing an authentication state that is no longer valid, or
 - deliberately requesting a fresh Earth Engine login.

-After successful initialization, the selected Project ID is stored in the active `config.json`.
+After successful initialization, the selected Project ID is stored in the active "config.json".

 ---